 Improvement in glycaemic control and reduction of cardiovascular and renal morbidity and mortality are integral parts of the treatment of type 2 diabetes.

-Glycaemic efficacy and safety
+Glycaemic efficacy and safety in adult patients

-A total of 10,501 patients with type 2 diabetes participated in ten double-blind, controlled clinical efficacy and safety studies conducted to evaluate the effects of Invokana on glycaemic control.
+A total of 10,501 adult patients with type 2 diabetes participated in ten double-blind, controlled clinical efficacy and safety studies conducted to evaluate the effects of Invokana on glycaemic control.
 The racial distribution was 72% White, 16% Asian, 5% Black, and 8% other groups.
 17% of patients were Hispanic.
 58% of patients were male.
 Patients had an overall mean age of 59.5 years (range 21 years to 96 years), with 3,135 patients ≥ 65 years of age and 513 patients ≥ 75 years of age.
 58% of patients had a body mass index (BMI) ≥ 30 kg/m2.
 In the clinical development programme, 1,085 patients with a baseline eGFR 30 mL/min/1.73 m2 to < 60 mL/min/1.73 m2 were evaluated.

 Placebo-controlled studies